CFB North Bay: Air Defence Ground Units and installations at North Bay

 Air defence ground units are those air defence organizations not equipped with aircraft.
 The majority are devoted to searching for, identifying, and keeping track of aircraft in the sky, and coordinating with fighters to intercept aircraft that either cannot be identified; are suspicious; require assistance; participating in criminal activity; intruding in sovereign airspace; or have been declared hostile.

 Surface-to-air missile (SAM) squadrons like the BOMARCs in Canada during the 1960s and early 1970s are also considered air defence ground units.
 SAMs of course are used only in war, or if an isolated attack (such as the 9/11 attacks) is made during peacetime.

 In war, the air defence ground units monitoring the skies may use surface-to-air missiles as well as fighters to intercept and shoot down hostile aircraft and any air-to-surface missiles (ASMs) launched by those aircraft (especially since ASMs launched against countries or a continent are usually nuclear-tipped, aimed to destroy cities, military bases and industrial installations).

 Today, CFB North Bay is responsible for the air defence of all of Canada's skies, and, in concert with the United States, the skies over the Canadian-U.S. portion of the North American continent, an airspace about twice the size of Europe.
-The seeds of this important work were sown over 60 years ago in a tiny radar unit, crammed into a small clutch of trucks.
+The seeds of this work were sown over 60 years ago in a tiny radar unit, crammed into a small clutch of trucks.